 Of course, we are aware that through our project we can only make a small contribution to achieving global SDGs, but we would like to try our best to make our planet a bit more sustainable.
 In our view the cooperation of the public with representatives of science at eye level makes it possible to be able to reach the extremely complex global goals of the United Nations step by step from a local to a global level.

-You can use our online form.
+You can also use our online submission form.

 Even now you can do a lot to avoid road kills.
 For example, it is a widespread misconception that amphibians survive by taking them "between the tires" with your car.
 Velocities over 30 km / h can already lead to the death of the amphibians, due to the vacuum under the car their lungs can burst.

 If you want to be more active in the protection of frogs, toads, newts etc. on the road, you are sure to find an association near you which is working with amphibian protection fences along the roads and looks forward to your help.
 Contact your local museum to find out more about these associations.

 Most road-kills with game animals happen during twilight, drive very carefully here and pay more attention to the edges of the road.
 The signs "Deer crossing" show particularly vulnerable spots and should be taken seriously, even if you have never seen a game there.

 Anyone can participate in the Roadkill project.
 The only requirement is registration at www.roadkill.at and internet access.
 A certain knowledge of vertebrate species is an advantage (but not a prerequisite).